Industrial marketing: Industrial buying journey

 Before industrial buyers engage in the bidding process, they go through a long and distinct buying journey.
 A 2018 study conducted by Thomasnet.com and the research firm Strategyn revealed that the industrial buying process involves 15 distinct steps that ultimately align industrial manufacturers' and suppliers' marketing activities to the buying cycle, making it more successful.
 This is very similar to the inbound process of inbound marketing.

 Non-tender purchasing

-Not all industrial sales involve competitive tendering.
 Tender processes are time consuming and expensive, particularly when executed with the aim of ensuring probity.
 Government agencies are particularly likely to utilise elaborate competitive tendering processes due to the expectation that they should be seen at all times to be responsibly and accountably spending public money.
 Private companies are able to avoid the complexity of a fully transparent tender process but are still able to run the procurement process with some rigour.

 Solution selling

 B2B firms make extensive use of solution selling where sales force identify the client's problem or needs and sell goods or services that specifically address those needs.
 In solution selling, it is essential that sales staff explore the client's requirements in depth before presenting a solution.

 Marketing supports solution selling through methods like account-based marketing—understanding a specific target organization's requirements as the foundation of a marketing program.
 As research shows, sales success is heavily weighted towards suppliers who understand the customer.
 In UK research, 77 per cent of senior decision-makers believe new suppliers' marketing approaches are poorly targeted and make it easy to justify staying with current suppliers).

 Sales force management has a critical function in industrial selling, where it assumes a greater role than other parts of the marketing mix.
 Typical industrial organisations depend on the ability of their sales people to build relationships with customers.
 During periods of high demand (economic boom), sales forces often become mere order takers and struggle to respond to customer requests for quotations and information.
 However, when economic downturn hits it becomes critical to direct the sales force outward to sell.